Definition of the Teeing Area

 The total length of the course depends on the selected set of tee markers – more details here: Appriopriate course length.

-Tee markers can be of different sizes and shapes – see examples below:
+Tee markers can be of different sizes and shapes.
+See examples below:

 When a ball is in the Teeing Area?

 The teeing area is denoted by a current position of the set of two tee markers.
-It is a rectangle two club-lengths in depth where the front edge is defined by a line between the two most forward points of the two tee markers.
+It is a rectangle two club-lengths in depth.
+The front edge is defined by a line between the two most forward points of the two tee markers.
 The ball is in the teeing area when any part of the ball touches or is above any part of the teeing area.
 See the picture below – the boundaries of the teeing area are marked by black dashed lines.

 In a teeing area golfer is allowed to play his ball from the ground or “tee up” his ball — to place the ball on top of a tee, lifting it off the ground.